+SOE Indicator 96.
 Drinking Water Turbidity

 Turbidity in Koror and Airai is good-far below allowed.
-The annual average indicates that turbidity is usually at acceptable ranges in rural areas (Figure 196), but daily variance may put a system out of compliance.
+The annual average turbidity in rural areas has been improving (Figure I96) and is often within acceptable range, but daily variance may put a system out of compliance.
 The updated EQPB Regulations (2013) were used to determine the Indicator Grade here; old US EPA standards were used in the 2017 SOE and thus the Grade has been changed (for the same value (18%)).